 Resource records: Within a DNS zone, you can create resource records that contain information on how to answer a specific type of query.
 Each resource record is a row in the distributed database that is the DNS system.
 Resource records hold the type of query, the TTL, and the answer.
 For example: “A 120 156.154.120.4” means an A query type, a TTL of 120 seconds, and an answer with an IP address of 156.154.120.4.

-Time-To-Live: The Start of Authority and each resource record in a zone use a timing parameter called a Time-To-Live (TTL) which is the maximum time in seconds that a DNS resolver can cache, or store, the answer.
+Time-To-Live: The Start of Authority and each resource record in a zone use a timing parameter called a Time-To-Live (TTL), which is the maximum time in seconds that a DNS resolver can cache or store the answer.
 This reduces the amount of time that it takes for a computer to get an answer from their local resolver and reduces the number of queries that the authoritative DNS server receives.

-DNS query: When a person or a program on their computer wants to view the information in your zone, their computer sends a DNS query, a request for a zone record, to a resolver service which finds the answer and replies back.
+DNS query: When a person or a program on their computer wants to view the information in your zone, their computer sends a DNS query, a request for a zone record, to a resolver service, which finds the answer and replies back.
 Most DNS queries are for A or AAAA record types and are answered with an IP address.

 DNS resolver: Networks provide a DNS service that receives queries from computers on the network.
 The process of receiving a query and providing an answer is called “DNS resolution”.
 DNS resolvers can perform recursion themselves or they can forward queries to another resolver that performs recursion.
 Most of the time, resolvers will cache query answers according to the TTL specified in the resulting query answer which is in itself determined by the zone file.